SexChrLab/SCC-alignment/README.md

 If you would like to use publicly available data to set up and test our pipeline for sex chromosome complement aware genomics analysis techniques, we provide links to data from the Genome in a Bottle project at the National Institute for Standards and Technology (NIST).
 You can read more about it here: https://www.nist.gov/programs-projects/genome-bottle

 In summary, the Genome in a Bottle project aims to provide benchmarking data for the development of standards for genomic analysis.
 They are rigorously analyzing a specific set of human samples using many sequencing technologies to characterize genomic variants and gene expression differences.
 They are making both the data and the results publicly available for the scientific community.
-We link to specific test files for the modules in the Readme inside the directories for each module.

 The samples we will link to are derived from 2 family trios (son, mother, and father).
 Our methods do *not* at all require samples to be from related individuals, but we do mark this description to help label samples as having Y chromosomes (sons and fathers) versus not having a Y chromosome (mothers).
 Knowing or having the data to find out the sex chromosome complement genotype is essential to running our pipelines.

+ We link to specific test files for each module in the Readme within the subdirectories.

+# Order of operations

+This section describes the order in which our modules can be run to give you an idea of how to proceed given the type of data you have.

+First, you will need to set up a custom config that describes the necessary information about your experiment and data files.
+Code and examples for this are given in `01_custom_config`  There will be specific fields required for the SCC check, SCC-aware variant calling, and gene quantification modules; the code provided will help you to generate a template for that json which you can manually fill in with the paths to your data and specific experimental details.

+Second, you will need to label which samples have a Y chromosome and which do not.  `COMPLETE!!!!!!!!!`

 # Setting up your environment to run SCC aware genomics pipelines